-The Conflict Minerals Due Diligence Program at Electrolux has been implemented on a voluntary basis; therefore, suppliers were free to declare the information they wanted to.
-Furthermore, Electrolux chose to give their suppliers the ability to share information in the CMRT at a level with which they were most comfortable (that is, company, product or userdefined, but the declaration scope had to be specified in the CMRT).
+The Conflict Minerals and Cobalt Due Diligence Program at Electrolux has been implemented on a voluntary basis.
+Therefore, suppliers were free to declare the information they wanted to.
+Furthermore, Electrolux chose to give their suppliers the ability to share information in the CMRT at a level with which they were most comfortable: company level, product level or user-defined.
+However, the declaration scope had to be specified in the CMRT).